Learning to Configure Agentic AI Systems: Methodology

 \subsection{Post-Training Refinement}

-While RL effectively explores the combinatorial design space, the high variance gradient estimates can leave the final policy with residual stochasticity.
-To address this, we introduce a \emph{Supervised Fine-Tuning (SFT)} refinement phase that runs after RL training completes. \textbf{Critically, SFT is computationally inexpensive}: it fine-tunes only the lightweight policy networks (not the LLM) via standard supervised learning on a subset of the RL buffer, avoiding the expensive LLM rollouts needed during RL training.
-Concretely, SFT distills the most successful configurations encountered during RL by training the policy to imitate high-quality decisions from its own experience.
-We therefore filter the RL experience buffer $\mathcal{B}$ to obtain elite trajectories that are both correct and exceed a reward threshold:

-where $\tau$ is set to retain the top performing episodes (empirically, the top 30\% by reward).
-We fine-tune both the structure and prompt policies separately via maximum likelihood estimation on the elite demonstrations: This distillation process stabilizes the policy by restricting it to configurations that succeeded during training, providing formal performance guarantees (Theorem~\ref{thm:concentration}).
+Although RL effectively explores the combinatorial design space, high-variance gradient estimates can leave the final policy with residual stochasticity.
+We introduce a supervised fine-tuning (SFT) refinement phase that runs after the RL completion. \textbf{SFT is computationally inexpensive}: it fine-tunes only the lightweight policy networks (not the LLM) via supervised learning on a subset of the RL buffer, avoiding the expensive rollouts required during RL.
+We filter $\mathcal{B}$ to obtain elite trajectories that are both correct and exceed a reward threshold: $\mathcal{D}_{\text{elite}} = \{(s_i, o_i^*) \in \mathcal{B} : \text{correct}_i \wedge R(s_i, o_i^*) \geq \tau\},$ where $\tau$ retains the top 30\% of episodes by reward.
+We fine-tune both policies via maximum likelihood on the elite demonstrations: $\max_\theta \; \mathbb{E}_{(s, o^*) \sim \mathcal{D}_{\text{elite}}}\!\left[\log \pi_{\text{struct}}(o^* | s)\right].$ This distillation concentrates the policy on configurations that succeeded during training, providing formal guarantees (Theorem~\ref{thm:concentration}).